TUHH-TVT/openCOSMO-RS_py/README.md

 ## Application

-The package can be installed via pip with the folling command:
+The package can be installed via pip with the following command:
 ```
 pip install git+https://github.com/TUHH-TVT/openCOSMO-RS_py
 ```